 The Company uses the Full Cost method of accounting for oil and gas operations.
 Accordingly, all costs, including nonproductive costs and certain general and administrative costs associated with acquisition, exploration and development of oil and gas properties, are capitalized.
 Net capitalized costs are limited to the estimated future net revenues, after income taxes, discounted at 10% per year, from proven oil and gas reserves and the cost of the properties not subject to amortization.
 Such capitalized costs, including the estimated future development costs and site remediation costs, if any, are depleted by an equivalent units-of-production method, converting gas to barrels at the ratio of six MCF of gas to one barrel of oil.
 No gain or loss is recognized upon the disposal of oil and gas properties, unless such dispositions significantly alter the relationship between capitalized costs and proven oil and gas reserves.
-Oil and gas properties not subject to amortization consist of the cost of undeveloped leaseholds and totaled \$1,600 at December 31, 2003.
-These costs are reviewed periodically by management for impairment, with the impairment provision included in the cost of oil and gas properties subject to amortization.
+Oil and gas properties not subject to amortization consist of the cost of and gas properties not subject to amountain contain these costs are undeveloped leaseholds and totaled \$1,600 at December 31, 2003.
+These costs are reviewed periodically by management for impairment, with the impairment reviewed periodically by management for impairment, with the impairment provision included in the cost of oil and gas properties subject to amortization.
 Factors considered by management in its impairment assessment include drilling results by Gulfport and other operators, the terms of oil and gas leases not held by production, and available funds for exploration and development.